 US Citizens, Permanent Residents or Non-Permanent Residents residing in United States, the lowest qualifying score of all applicants is used to qualify.
 The qualifying score is defined as the lower of 2 or middle of 3 scores for each borrower.
 Borrowers with 1 available credit score reviewed on a case-by-case basis.
-Borrowers with no available credit score which contain no evidence of prior adverse or negative credit history are eligible for financing in the Prime program.
-Such borrowers will be underwritten to a 580 Representative Score if no score is available.
+Borrowers with no available credit score which contain no evidence of prior adverse or negative credit history are eligible for financing on the Prime program.
+For pricing and eligibility purposes refer to Eligibility Matrix with "No Fico" bucket.
 If the score is available, the loan may be priced using the actual Representative Loan Score.
 Borrowers with no credit scores may be considered for DSCR program on a case-by-case basis.